 - Destination telephone number

-However, there are caveats in the phone numbers to be used.
-Which is, SMS cannot be sent with a Japanese telephone number that can be purchased at Twilio.
-Therefore, I need to purchase a phone number that is “other than Japan” and capable of sending SMS to Japan.
-Depending on the country, there may be cases where even though you can use SMS, it is capable of sending only to the number in the same country.
-With a U.S. phone number, you can send SMS anywhere in the world.
+However, there are caveats in the phone numbers that can be used.
+Such as, an SMS cannot be sent with a Japanese telephone number that can be purchased on Twilio.
+Therefore, I need to purchase a non-Japanese phone number that is capable of sending an SMS to Japan.
+Depending on the country there may be cases where even though you can use SMS, it is only capable of sending to numbers in the same country.
+With a U.S. phone number you can send an SMS to anywhere in the world.

-Although all of voice/SMS/MMS/FAX can be sent if these were checked at buying like in the above figure, I will ignore MMS (Multimedia Messaging Service) since the service is not provided in Japan.
+Although voice/SMS/MMS/FAX can all be sent if these were checked at purchase like in the above figure, I will ignore MMS (Multimedia Messaging Service) since the service is not provided in Japan.

 Now, I will create a simple Workflow App.

-- At “Input” Step, destination phone number and a message text are entered.
+- At the Input Step the destination phone number and a message are entered.

 |Regular expression to be satisfied: